 Primary Faculty Within the Global Disease Epidemiology and Control Program Area

-All ranks of professors and scientists can serve as an MSPH adviser.
-All ranks of professors can serve as doctoral student advisers, and all ranks of scientists and professors can serve as doctoral student co-advisers.
+All ranks of professors, scientists, and research associates can serve as an MSPH adviser.
+All ranks of professors can serve as doctoral student advisers, and all ranks of professors and scientists can serve as doctoral student co-advisers.

 Professors, Assistant Professors and Associate Professors